JarateKing/TF2-Hud-Reference/1-APPENDIX/LinuxSupport.md

 ## Filenames

-Whereas files in windows can use capitals, linux is case sensitive and needs every file to be lowercase.
+Whereas files in windows do not care about using capital letters, linux is case sensitive and needs every file to be lowercase in order to be loaded.
 Whereas the following path name is valid in windows:
 ```
 Resource/UI/MainMenuOverride.res
 ```